 Teak has a high resistance to rot due to the high content of natural oil, making it extremely durable.
 It was on the endangered species list and still is in most countries.
 However, the governments of some nations have made it their mission to protect teak, so are tightly regulating and monitoring its cultivation and sale.

-Mahogany plays a prominent role in furniture making, especially in situations where teak cannot be easily procured.
+Mahogany grows in Central and South America and has a rich, reddish-brown color and straight, fine grain.
+The color, grin, and excellent workability make Mahogany a top choice for high-end furniture, cabinetry, and musical instruments.
 It is exceptionally durable and serves well as wood for carving as well.
 The deep, rich color and attractive grain structure make mahogany a much sought-after variety of timber.
 Mahogany’s claim to fame comes from the Chippendale furniture that became popular through an English cabinet maker by the same name in the 1700s.

 The grain pattern in both these types of wood is similar.
 Teak wood comes with a mostly straight grain, but you may observe some waviness.
 Although mahogany also has a straight-grained pattern, there may be some interlocking in the grain where the fibers veer off in different directions.
 And with mahogany, you may also observe circular rings in the wood.